 Ask how they define success.
 Do they mention conversions and KPIs – or just traffic?

 Ask what happens after launch.
 Is there optimization and performance tracking?
+Ask who owns copy, SEO, and analytics integration.
+Ask how revisions and timelines are handled.

 You’re evaluating process maturity, not just design talent.